 Inside, one of the opulent staircases has another Shakespeare tribute: a fresco of a performance of Romeo and Juliet at the Globe Theatre, London.

 The three artists responsible for this (and the other ceiling frescoes) cheekily painted themselves into the Globe’s audience.
 And one of those young artists was none other than Gustav Klimt, who went on to achieve worldwide fame for such paintings as The Kiss.

 Tickets and tours

 If you just want to take a look inside the Burgtheater and view the Klimt frescoes, then go on a guided tour.

 If you want to view a play, do remember that all performances are in the German language.
 For the record, tickets go on sale as of the 20th of each month for the following month, though there are no performances in July and August.

 The Burgtheater, despite its origins as the official national and imperial theater of the Habsburg Empire, has an egalitarian tradition that continues today.
 If you’re prepared to stand, you can see a performance for around €4.

-During those times of the year when tickets are sold, the ticket offices in the theater itself open every weekday from 8am to 6pm, and from 9am to midday at weekends and on public holidays.
+During those times of the year when tickets are sold, the ticket offices in the theater itself generally open every weekday from 8am to 6pm, and from 9am to midday at weekends and on public holidays.